d0n3val/Edu-Game-Engine/README.md

 ## Usage

-Download the code and play with to learn, there is no formal installation process.
+Download the code and play with it to learn, there is no formal installation process.

 ## Credits